 I was born in Milan, Italy in 1984.
 I have always been passionate about foreign languages and travel.
 Milan is a pretty city, I love fashion and hanging out with friends enjoying an aperitivo, but I've always found it hard to meet new people especially from different countries.

 That's why after University I left to live in the cosmopolitan London.
 I like calling this city point zero because from there you never know where you can end up.
-In London I had the sensation I could meet the person able to turn my life upside down—someone that could offer me a job on the other side of the world, or my soulmate that could ask me to live with him in a different country.
-People come and go in London and so did I.
+In London, I had the sensation I could meet the person able to turn my life upside down—someone who could offer me a job on the other side of the world, or my soulmate who could ask me to live with him in a different country.
+People come and go in London, and so did I.

+I did a trip around the world with my husband from August 2016 to February 2017—you can read all about it here on my blog.
+I currently live in Portland, Oregon.
 I speak 4 languages: Italian, English, Spanish and French.
-My hobbies include travel, yoga, meditation, cooking healthy colorful recipes and reading about astronomy and the mysteries of the Universe.
+My hobbies include travel, yoga, meditation, cooking healthy colorful recipes and reading about self-development and the mysteries of the Universe.

-If you are curious to know more you can listen to the episode Chiara Townley on the podcast "The Mindsoak Project" by Jon Filitti.
-The Podcast is about interesting people doing interesting things.
+If you are curious to know more about me you can listen to my voice on the podcast "The Mindsoak Project" by Jon Filitti.
+The podcast is about interesting people doing interesting things.
 Jon interviewed me regarding my book 2 Years 4 Months 2 Hours and my work as an author.
-You can easily download the podcast, it's FREE on iTunes and on the Mindsoak website: Chiara Townley Episode I'm also collaborating with Jon and other awesome authors in a new Mindsoak project: Mindsoak Essays
+You can easily download the podcast; it's FREE on iTunes and the Mindsoak website:

 I also blog about travel.
-You can find tips for your next trips on the Travel Blog Page and on two awesome travelers community:
+You can find tips for your next trips here on my blog and two awesome traveler communities: